AaronBertrand/ParamParser/README.md

 ### Dependencies / How to Start

 This solution was developed using Visual Studio Code on a Mac.
 In order to debug and build, I had to install the Powershell extension, brew, and update the ScriptDom package to the latest version.
+If you're on Windows, you probably won't need any of this help, but please reach out if you have issues.

 - Install the [Powershell extension for VS Code](https://code.visualstudio.com/docs/languages/powershell)
 - Install brew from [brew.sh](https://brew.sh/)